-Establishing s.p. in Slovenia
+Establishing a sole proprietorship (s.p.) in Slovenia

 - Private Entrepreneur / Sole Proprietor / Sole Trader (“samostojni podjetnik – s.p.”) and

 - Limited Liability Company (“družba z omejeno odgovornostjo – d.o.o.”).

 Registration of an s.p. in Slovenia / Establishing an s.p. in Slovenia